ScilifelabDataCentre/Publications/publications/scripts/README.md

-This directory contains a number of stand-alone scripts for OrderPortal.
+This directory contains stand-alone scripts for Publications.

     init_database.py